CatLuvrHass/CatLuvrHass/README.md

 - 🔭 I’m currently working on ... final months of my masters.
 - 🌱 I’m currently learning ... about distributed systems
-- 🤔 I’m looking for help with ... growing my network :))
+- 🤔 I’m curious about ... big data, data piplines, distributed systems
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Shoot me a message on LinkdIn](https://www.linkedin.com/in/hassanajaj/)
 - 😄 Pronouns: ...
 He/Him